nikhilguna/icd_code/README.md

 # Enter your AWS Access Key ID, Secret Access Key, and region
 ```

 Ensure you have access to the PhysioNet MIMIC data on AWS.
+See `MIMIC_ACCESS_GUIDE.md` for details.

 ## Project Structure